Raedin24/School/L400/DCIT 423/Module 10 - LAN Security Concepts.md

 - This is a broadcast that the host has a specific IP address that is mapped to a specific MAC address
 - Other hosts store the MAC and IP address of the gratuitous ARP in their ARP tables
 - If a threat actor sends a gratuitous ARP with  a spoofed MAC address, any host can claim to be the owner of any IP and MAC address of their choice
+- Basically a man-in-the-middle attack.
+If the threat actor claims that the MAC address for another device is actually the MAC address address of it own device(threat actor), other hosts update their table with that info.
+Hence, any packets meant for that host is sent to the threat actor's device, who then forwards it to the actual intended target
+- Can be mitigated by implementing **DAI**

+## 10.5.6 STP Attack